froohoo/RoboND-Perception-Project/README.md

 One of the primary challenges to implementing a goods-to-robot system is that historically robots have struggled to match the speed and accuracy of human operators at the final picking task when leveraging mixed sku bins.
 However recent solutions from companies like Righthand Robotics and others are starting to realize near human speed at this task.

 In this exercise, the goal will be to use computer vision to perform the first two steps of the process required to autonomously pick and place mixed items.
 First the solution will take simulated input from an RGBD camera to recognize and identify the items presented in each of 3 scenarios.
-Following identification the solution will compute the locations of each objects centroid and then publish that information to the PR2 project for path planning and retrieval by the PR2 robot in the simulation.
+Following identification the solution will compute the locations of each objects centroid and then publish that information to the project for use in path planning and retrieval by the PR2 robot in the simulation.

 ---